LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/basics.md

 Agents can filter conversations in the list by the following statuses:

 * **Ongoing**
-    * **Definition:** Ongoing conversations are open conversations that are currently active, overdue, or idle.
+    * **Definition:** Ongoing conversations are open conversations that are currently active.
-    * **How to use**: During a daily shift these conversations appear in your conversation list, telling which you should handle.
+    * **How to use**: During a daily shift these conversations appear in your conversation list, telling which you should handle

 * **Overdue**
     * **Definition**: Conversations that have not been answered before the SLA has expired.
 Each brand can define how quickly they want to commit to a reply (SLA).